Deep-and-Local/deep-and-local.github.io/_posts/2024-06-28-Monblanc-Asakusa-Tokyo-Ueno.md

 (Translation based on the official webpage)
 </p>

 > Are you tired of Japanese traditional foods?
-Monblanc (not Mont Blanc) is a 'western-style' restaurant particularly popular by local people.
+If you are looking for a real local restaurant, Monblanc (not Mont Blanc) can be a choice.
+It is a 'western-style' restaurant particularly popular by local people.
 To be hornest, the menu is pretty standard.
 However, you can tell that there is something special about this restaurant once you visit.
 > <footer>Comment by Deep&Local</footer>

 <div class="map">